 This course continues to discuss tools and functions designed to work with references.
 Students learn additional ways to modify how references are displayed, such as changing clipping boundaries, fading references and plotting with transparency.
 Advanced functions, including how to edit, bind and add references to Working Sets are fully demonstrated.

 This course continues to explore AutoCAD's reference tools and functions.
 It starts with a presentation on the advantages of setting reference attachments to Overlay, what this means and how to it's done.
-Students learn how to attach non-DWG files, such as TIF and PDF files, as underlays and generate DWF, DWFx, JPG, PDF and PNG files from any existing drawing.
+Then students learn how to attach non-DWG files, such as TIF and PDF files, as Underlays and generate DWF, DWFx, JPG, PDF and PNG files from any existing drawing.

-This course explores several additional files that can be attached as underlays.
+This course explores several additional files that can be attached as Underlays.
 Marked as special because AutoCAD can also create these files, students learn how to setup printers to generate web-friendly images, work with multi-page PDF documents and DGN files.
-Common tasks are explained with plenty of examples.
+Common tasks are explained with plenty of solid examples.

 This course provides an in-depth look at the Hatch and Pattern tools used in AutoCAD.
-Students learn the differences between hatches, patterns and fills, as well as how to create, review and modify associated settings.
+Students learn the differences between Hatch, Patterns and Fills, as well as how to create, review and modify associated settings.
 Specific lessons on how to work with boundaries, align patterns and apply transparent fills come with sample files to follow along.